Christchurch Mosque, March 15, 2019:

 Epilogue: The betrayal of Islam

 MUSLIMS don't realize that they are being played — that Islam, particularly when it is weaponized as "Islamism", is a tool in the hands of the supranational elite, which is actively seeking global dominance.
 Al-Qaeda, for instance, is both ally and enemy, depending entirely on the theater of operations and the current exigencies.
-It has been fought in one region even as has been co-opted in another — in Syria, for example.
-The same has been true, to a lesser extent, of ISIS.
+It has been fought in one region even as has been co-opted in another — in Syria, for example, where its local franchise is (or was) the "moderate" Al-Nusra Front.
+The same has been true, to a lesser extent, in the case of ISIS.
+The United States did little or nothing to stop ISIS before Russia intervened in the Syrian conflict — falsely described as a "civil war" — in late 2015.
+And in October 2017, in a classic example of double-dealing by the West, as many as 4000 ISIS fighters were allowed to escape from their embattled "capital" of Raqqa.

 But Islam as a whole can be exploited, or harnessed to the task in hand, depending on the international situation.
 In the 1990s, during the destruction of Yugoslavia, it was politic to cast Muslims as victims.
 After 9/11, they were, of course, cast as perpetrators.
 Now, in Christchurch, we seem to have come full circle, with Muslims being cast as innocent victims again.
 And in the wake of the Christchurch "shootings", we are, once again, being exhorted to fight terrorism by those who know, only too well, that it is an integral and indispensable part of the "system", as (a) a driver of change, and (b) a facilitator of further manipulation and control.

-On a personal level, I have to say that the Christchurch "shootings" have turned my life upside down.
+On a personal level, I have to say that the Christchurch "shootings" have turned my world upside down, too.
 For a start, I simply do not understand how a Muslim can say "Alhamdulillah" with one breath, and tell a lie with the next.
 And yes, I have heard a Muslim do exactly that.
-Then I wonder, "Is it possible for me to continue to go to the mosque, when my assessment of the "shootings" is completely at odds with that of all the other 'brothers'."
+Then I wonder, "Is it possible for me to continue to go to the mosque, when my assessment of the 'shootings' is totally at odds with that of all the other 'brothers'?"
 Specifically, is it possible for me to stand shoulder-to-shoulder with people I strongly suspect are liars and cheats?